deephaven/deephaven-core/web/WebDevelopersGuide.md

  * `MAX` - The maximum value in the specified column.
 Can apply to any column type which is Comparable in Java.
 String value is "Max".
  * `SUM` - The sum of all values in the specified column.
 Can only apply to numeric types.
 String value is "Sum".
+ * `ABS_SUM` - The sum of all values, as their distance from zero, in the specified column.
+Can only apply to numeric types.
+String value is “AbsSum”.
  * `VAR` - The variance of all values in the specified column.
 Can only apply to numeric types.
 String value is "Var".
  * `AVG` - The average of all values in the specified column.
 Can only apply to numeric types.
 String value is "Avg".
  * `STD` - The standard deviation of all values in the specified column.
 Can only apply to numeric types.
 String value is